cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 ### 4. Skip your UI as much as possible

 Custom commands are a great way to abstract away setup (specific to your app).
 When doing those kinds of tasks, skip as much of the UI as possible.
-Use {% url `cy.request()` request %} to login, set cookies or local storage directly, stub and mock your applications functions, and / or trigger events programmatically.
+Use {% url `cy.request()` request %} to login, set cookies or localStorage directly, stub and mock your applications functions, and / or trigger events programmatically.

 Having custom commands repeat the same UI actions over and over again is slow, and unnecessary.
 Try to take as many shortcuts as possible.